davisxp/XD_Grad_Portfolio/README.md

 - **[Long Investment Proposal](outputs/Long_Investment_Proposal.pdf?raw=1)**
 - **[Short Investment Proposal](outputs/Short_Investment_Proposal.pdf?raw=1)**

-*(Links download the files, all files are dependent on Three Statements to run)*
+*Links trigger file downloads.
+Several valuation modules reference the Three Statements workbook for drivers and checks.*

 ---

 ## Three Statements

-**What it is:** Integrated Income Statement, Balance Sheet, and Cash Flow with checks, drivers, and scenario control.
+**What it is:** Integrated Income Statement, Balance Sheet, and Cash Flow with audit checks, drivers, and scenario control.

 ## DCF (multiples and perpetuity)

-**What it is:** Enterprise DCF with WACC build and two terminal methods: **exit multiple (EV/EBITDA)** and **Gordon perpetuity**; sensitivities included.
+**What it is:** Enterprise DCF with a full WACC build and two terminal methods: **exit multiple (EV/EBITDA)** and **Gordon perpetuity**; sensitivity tables included.

 ## SOTP

-**What it is:** Sum-of-the-Parts valuation by segment with tailored drivers.
+**What it is:** Sum-of-the-Parts valuation by segment with tailored drivers and multiples.

 ## rNPV

 **What it is:** Risk-adjusted NPV for pipeline assets using stage PoS, launch timing, and peak-sales curves.

 ## Comparables

-**What it is:** Market-based valuation benchmarking operating metrics and trading multiples against a peer group to infer a current value.
+**What it is:** Market-based valuation benchmarking operating metrics and trading multiples against a defined peer group to infer current standalone value.

-## Precendents
+## Precedents

-**What it is:** Deal-based valuation that applies multiples from comparable acquisitions, synergies and deal terms—to estimate a take-out value.
+**What it is:** Deal-based valuation applying multiples from comparable acquisitions—reflecting control premia, synergies, and deal terms—to estimate take-out value.

 ## Merger Accretion Dilution

 **What it is:** Sources & uses, synergy timing, PPA, financing mix, and EPS accretion/dilution tracking.

 ## LBO

-**What it is:** Sponsor-style LBO with tranche structure, fees, cash sweep, covenants, and exit MoIC/IRR.
+**What it is:** Sponsor-style LBO with debt tranches, fees, cash sweep, covenants, and exit MoIC/IRR.

 ## Stock Issuance

-**What it is:** ECM module for follow-on stock issuance; proceeds, discount, fees, and dilution impact.
+**What it is:** ECM module for follow-on issuance; proceeds, discount, fees, and dilution impact.

 ## Debt Issuance

 **What it is:** DCM sizing with instrument mix, spreads, amortisation, and rating headroom checks.

 ## Long Investment Proposal

 **What it is:** Long thesis one-pager with catalysts, valuation cross-checks, and risk mitigants.

 ## Short Investment Proposal

 **What it is:** Short thesis one-pager with structural bear case and downside catalysts.

 ---

+## Current state

+Status of each module (✔ complete, ⏳ in progress, □ to do):

+- ✔ **Three Statements** — complete
+- ✔ **DCF (multiples and perpetuity)** — complete
+- ⏳ **SOTP** — in progress
+- □ **rNPV** — to do
+- □ **Comparables and Precedents Valuation** — to do
+- □ **Merger Accretion Dilution** — to do
+- □ **LBO** — to do
+- □ **Stock Issuance** — to do
+- □ **Debt Issuance** — to do
+- □ **Long Investment Proposal** — to do
+- □ **Short Investment Proposal** — to do

+---

 ### Legal

-Valuations and studies for educational purpose only; not investment advice.
+For educational/recruiting purposes only; not investment advice.

 **Maintainer:** Xavier Davis
-**Updated:** 3 Novemeber 2025
+**Updated:** 3 November 2025
 **Repository:** https://github.com/davisxp/XD_Grad_Portfolio
 **Live viewer:** https://davisxp.github.io/XD_Grad_Portfolio/